 An average family of four needs a water heater with a capacity of 40-50 gallons.
 Add or subtract 10 gallons per person to figure the right size for you.
 The bigger the capacity, the bigger the unit – something to consider if space is at a premium.

 Although gas-operated tankless heaters are typically more energy efficient, there are electric and/or conventional models that qualify for Energy Star certification.
 These may help reduce your utility bills.

 Finally, there are a number of accessories to check out depending on the type of heater you are using.
 For example, insulation blankets can help conserve energy when water heaters are installed in a garage or other unheated area.
 Timers can stop heaters from drawing electricity at non-peak times, such as the middle of the night.

-For more information about choosing the best water heater for your home, please contact us at Stack Heating and Cooling, serving the Cleveland area since 1976.
+For more information about choosing the best water heater for your home, please contact us at Stack Heating, Cooling, Plumbing and Electric, serving the Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about water heater and other HVAC topics, download our free Home Comfort Resource guide.

 Image courtesy of Shutterstock